roblaing/erlang-webapp-howto/unit2/README.md

 when you enter `rebar3 release`.
 Just remember to change `unitX` in the code to whatever you have called your project.

-I've seperated the units to keep each one small and simple.
+I've separated the units to keep each one small and simple.

 If you are starting afresh with `rebar3 new release unit2`, step1 is add cowboy as a dependency in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit2/rebar.config">rebar.config</a>